p-hueber/prefetcharr/README.md

 ### API keys

-`prefetchar` needs two different API keys to do its job.
+_prefetcharr_ needs two different API keys to do its job.

 #### `SONARR_API_KEY`